turingschool/md_launch_curriculum/Mod1/Lessons/Week4/OOP.md

 ## Learning Goals
 * Define OOP
 * Introduce the 4 Pillars of OOP
+* Identify different sytaxes for object instantiation

 ## What is OOP?

 **OOP**, short for **Object Oriented Design**, is one of the most popular programming models.
 OOP relies on **objects** to organize programs into simple and reusable pieces of code.
 In C#, these objects are created using **classes**.

-> Discuss with a partner: what are some of the components of a class or the objects instantiated from a class definition?
+> Discuss with a partner: what are some of the components of a class or the objects created from a class definition?
 What kinds of objects have we worked with so far?

 The **class** structure is fundamental to OOP, because it allows us to group related **attributes** and **behaviors** to be reused in individual objects.
 So, how does that help us?